Course Descriptons By Program

 EAS342 - Dynamic Meteorology I

 Introduction to description and theory of atmospheric motion; analysis of forces, accelerated reference frames, conservation equations of mass, momentum and energy; scale analysis; pressure coordinates; geostrophic and gradient flow; thermal wind; kinematic description of the wind, trajectories; circulation and vorticity.
 The last part of the course will introduce quasi-geostrophic theory.

 EAS343 - Geomorphology

-This course involves the study of the origin, history and characteristics of landforms and landscapes as they are produced by the processes of weathering, mass-wasting, fluvial, glacial, wind and wave erosion (or a combination of these) acting upon the geological materials and structures of Earth's crust.
-Prerequisite: EAS 100 or EAS 150 (3 crs.)
+This course involves the study of the origin, history, and characteristics of landforms and landscapes as they are produced by the processes of weathering, mass-wasting, fluvial, glacial, wind, and wave erosion (or a combination of these) acting upon the geological materials and structures of the earth's crust.
+Field trips are also an integral part of the course.